mhattiga/sql_gg_lambda/README.md

 Be sure to following the instructions through the steps of creating a lambda function and sending data to IoT Core.

-Enable SSH on the RP3.
-SSH into the RP3.
-Then enter the following commands:
+Enable SSH on the RP3, then SSH into the RP3, then enter the following commands:

 ~~~
 > cd